Art and architecture in Moscow and St Petersburg

 When trying to decide on our next trip, as soon as Russia was mentioned it was a definite all-round "yes".
 My eldest son had recently studied the Russian Revolution and we'd all incidentally developed an interest in Russia.

 I was particularly interested in the architecture, the history, and the photographic opportunities I knew Moscow and St Petersburg would present.
 I’ve always loved taking photos, capturing a unique moment or an emotion in time forever.

 Moscow was definitely not the monochrome city, the backdrop of news reports from the Soviet past.
-It was even more colourful, much more affluent, and busier than expected.
+It was even more colorful, much more affluent, and busier than expected.
 The trip gave us many memorable and unexpected experiences.